Phase II Roof Renewal

-Awarded under the now closed "Heritage Lottery Fund (Grants for Places of Worship)" scheme to our project " Revealing St Alban's Hidden Heritage", this grant covers about 43% of the £518,000 need to complete the renewal of the roof, repairs to the high-level walls and windows while scaffolding is in place, provision of improved step-free access to the church and a range of new interpretive materials and activities to make the church and its heritage accessible to a wider range of people with different backgrounds.
-Additional funding will come from VAT offset from the Listed Places of Worship Grant Scheme and the PCC will contribute about £212,500 towards the cost of this work and an additional £12,500 for related work that could not be included in the grant, making a total of £225,000.
-Of this our Restoration Fund will provide about £51,000 from donations and grants specifically for restoration work and the remaining £174,000 from reserves that the PCC has put aside from unrestricted bequests together with contributions from the reserves of our Printing Fund and Maintenance Fund.
+Awarded under the now closed "Heritage Lottery Fund (Grants for Places of Worship)" scheme to our project " Revealing St Alban's Hidden Heritage", the grant covered about 43% of the estimated£518,000 need to complete the renewal of the roof, repairs to the high-level walls and windows while scaffolding is in place, provision of improved step-free access to the church and a range of new interpretive materials and activities to make the church and its heritage accessible to a wider range of people with different backgrounds.
+Additional funding came from VAT offset grants from the Listed Places of Worship Grant Scheme and the PCC contributed about £212,500 towards the cost of this work and an additional £12,500 for related work that could not be included in the grant, making a total of £225,000.
+Of this our Restoration Fund provided about £51,000 from donations and grants specifically for restoration work and the remaining £174,000 came from reserves that the PCC has put aside from unrestricted bequests together with contributions from the reserves of our Printing Fund and Maintenance Fund.

 The areas of the of the roof shown in light grey on the plan had already been renewed in our Phase I Roof Renewal project in 2016.
 The areas shown in dark grey, consisting of the continuous roof of the nave, chancel and apse, the north transept and the north and south aisles, were renewed in this phase.
 The striped area is the roof or the Lady Chapel, which required only minor repairs as it was renewed together with the adjacent vestry roofs in 1995.

 The original Victorian terracotta tiles with which the church was roofed in 1881 had no holes for nails.
 They simply hung from the battens fixed to the rafters by two small projections ('nibs').
 Originally the tiles were plastered on the inside of the roof ('torched') to hold them in place, but the torching had long since crumbled away leaving the tiles vulnerable to lifting by the wind.